Heapsort: Overview

 where the floor function rounds down to the preceding integer.
 For a more detailed explanation, see Binary heap.

 This binary tree is a max-heap when each node is greater than or equal to both of its children.
 Equivalently, each node is less than or equal to its parent.
 This rule, applied throughout the tree, results in the maximum node being located at the root of the tree.

 In the first phase, a heap is built out of the data (see Binary heap).

-In the second phase, the heap is converted to a sorted array by repeatedly removing the largest element from the heap (the root of the heap), and placing it at the start of the array.
+In the second phase, the heap is converted to a sorted array by repeatedly removing the largest element from the heap (the root of the heap), and placing it at the start of the sorted array.
 The heap is updated after each removal to maintain the heap property.
 Once all objects have been removed from the heap, the result is a sorted array.

 Heapsort is normally performed in place.
 During the first phase, the array is divided into an unsorted prefix and a heap-ordered suffix (initially empty).
 Each step shrinks the prefix and expands the suffix.
 When the prefix is empty, this phase is complete.
 During the second phase, the array is divided into a heap-ordered prefix and a sorted suffix (initially empty).
 Each step shrinks the prefix and expands the suffix.
 When the prefix is empty, the array is sorted.